dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/extend-existing.md

     :::code language="csharp" source="./snippets/extend-existing/csharp/CustomControl1.cs" id="control":::
     :::code language="vb" source="./snippets/extend-existing/vb/CustomControl1.vb" id="control":::

 Now that the control is created, compile the project to populate the **Toolbox** window with the new control.
 Open a form designer and drag the control to the form.
-When you run the project and click the button, you'll see that it counts the clicks and paints the text on top of the button.
+Run the project and press the button.
+Each press increases the number of clicks by one.
+The total clicks are printed as text on top of the button.

 :::image type="content" source="media/extend-existing/toolbox.png" alt-text="Visual Studio Toolbox window for Windows Forms showing a custom control.":::